 \section{Introduction}

 Despite the large amount of knowledge they store within their parameters, large language models (LLMs)~\citep{qwen-2.5,gpt-4,deepseek-r1} inevitably contain outdated, incomplete, or incorrect knowledge~\citep{de-cao-etal-2021-editing,mitchell2022fast} when statically deployed without re-training or access to external knowledge bases.
-Due to the large computational cost incurred if re-training from scratch, many applications necessitate updating models using \emph{edits} to a subset of parameters in order to integrate new facts or rules while preserving general model behavior~\citep{meng2022locating}.
-While early model editors largely focused on single or small-batch updates, practical deployments are inherently sequential: edits arrive continuously, with the editor remaining reliable after each edit~\citep{DBLP:conf/nips/HartvigsenSPKG23,gupta-etal-2024-model}.
+Due to the high computational cost of retraining from scratch, many applications require updating models through \emph{edits} to a subset of parameters, with the goal of integrating new facts or rules while preserving general model behavior~\citep{meng2022locating}.
+While early model editors largely focused on single or small-batch updates, practical deployments are inherently sequential: edits arrive continuously, and the editor must remain reliable after each edit~\citep{DBLP:conf/nips/HartvigsenSPKG23,gupta-etal-2024-model}.

-The many-edits regime presents a dilemma for models.
-To remain useful over long streams, they must both memorize the information in the stream, all the while preserving the knowledge previously acquired within it.
-In practice, failures often manifest as two coupled forms of forgetting: \begin{enumerate}[leftmargin=*] \item \emph{Retroactive Edit Forgetting}: Future edits can overwrite ones applied in the past. \item \emph{General-Ability Degradation}: Edits lead to deterioration of out-of-scope reasoning and language understanding. \end{enumerate}
+The many-edits regime presents a dilemma.
+To remain useful over long streams, an editor must both memorize incoming information and preserve knowledge acquired from earlier edits.
+In practice, failures often appear as two coupled forms of forgetting: \begin{enumerate}[leftmargin=*] \item \emph{Retroactive Edit Forgetting}: future edits can overwrite edits applied in the past. \item \emph{General-Ability Degradation}: edits can deteriorate out-of-scope reasoning and language understanding. \end{enumerate}